brugal/wolfcamql/README-ioquake3.txt

-  USE_INTERNAL_OGG     - build and link against internal ogg library USE_INTERNAL_OPUS    - build and link against internal opus/opusfile libraries USE_INTERNAL_VORBIS  - build and link against internal Vorbis library USE_LOCAL_HEADERS    - use headers local to ioq3 instead of system ones DEBUG_CFLAGS         - C compiler flags to use for building debug version COPYDIR              - the target installation directory TEMPDIR              - specify user defined directory for temp files
+  USE_INTERNAL_OGG     - build and link against internal ogg library USE_INTERNAL_OPUS    - build and link against internal opus/opusfile libraries USE_INTERNAL_VORBIS  - build and link against internal Vorbis library DEBUG_CFLAGS         - C compiler flags to use for building debug version COPYDIR              - the target installation directory TEMPDIR              - specify user defined directory for temp files